fffriedrich gallery in Frankfurt: An exhibition in three acts

 The Artists: Lydia Ericsson Wärn, Maryna Makarenko, Nicholas Grafia and Mikołaj Sobczak

-The Curators: Louise Behr, Anna Holms and Sofia Steffens
+The Curators: Louisa Behr, Anna Holms and Sofia Steffens

 A gallery in the center of Frankfurt, small scale, with white walls and a grey linoleum floor.
 A huge rectangular window dominates the wall that faces the sidewalk.